XRPL-Labs/xrpld-hooks/hook-api-examples/README.md

 of the hook, so it's best to truncate these entries with sed: e.g. `sed 's/CreateCode.*/CreateCode": <hook wasm>,/g'`

 ## Building
-To build you can run `make` from the current directory (`/opt/rippled-hooks/`) The makefile shows you how to build a hook.
+To build you can run `make` from any hook's directory.
+The example `makefile` in each directory shows you how to build a hook.

 ## Minimum example hook
 Please have a look at the accept hook in `./accept/`